HTW-Berlin-KI-Werkstatt/bergwerk/docs/installation.md

 For secure communication with the MySQL component, Bergwerk automatically creates a self-signed TLS certificate.
 This allows secure remote access to the MySQL server.
 Currently, it is not possible to use a certificate from a trusted certificate authority.

-### `./wiki/configuration.txt`

-In this file, you can configure various settings, such as the initial greeting message for the Rasa Webchat Plugin, an error message, and the duration of the inactivity timer for conversation ratings.
-Most defaults should work in typical scenarios.

 ## Start All Containers and Access Services

 After making your adjustments, it's time to start the chatbot by running the following command: